hashicorp/workshop-puzzles/01_Never_Tell_Me_The_Odds/README.md

 One of the new games needs a 20-sided dice simulator.
 Create another resource that creates random numbers between 1 and 20.
 You can name this one `d20`.

 #### Critical Hit!
 The die that rolls the same number every time is easy to detect.
 Create another one that rolls a 20 one out of every five rolls or 20% of the time.
+You'll need to use a [conditional expression](https://www.terraform.io/docs/configuration/expressions.html#conditional-expressions) to solve this one.